Westlake station (Sound Transit): Services

 In addition to light rail, Westlake station is in close proximity to several other regional and local transit services.
 The Seattle Center Monorail, serving the Seattle Center and Space Needle, terminates at a station located on the third floor of the Westlake Center shopping mall, connected directly to the tunnel station via an elevator and stairway.
 The South Lake Union Streetcar terminates one block north of the station at McGraw Square, continuing to the South Lake Union neighborhood.
-Westlake station is also adjacent to several surface bus stops, served by King County Metro, Sound Transit Express, and Community Transit routes.
+Westlake station is also adjacent to several surface bus stops, served by King County Metro and Sound Transit Express routes that connect to other Seattle neighborhoods and outlying areas.
 Bus stops on Pine and Pike streets serve local routes headed east to Capitol Hill, Montlake, and Madison Park.
-Bus stops on 3rd Avenue serve RapidRide routes and local routes heading north to Ballard, Fremont, and South Lake Union, and south towards West Seattle, the Rainier Valley, and SoDo.
+Bus stops on 3rd Avenue serve RapidRide lines and local routes heading north to Ballard, Fremont, and South Lake Union, and south towards West Seattle, the Rainier Valley, and SoDo.
 Bus stops on 2nd Avenue, 4th Avenue, 5th Avenue, Olive Way, and Stewart Street serve regional express routes to Snohomish County, the Eastside, southern King County, and Pierce County.
+King County Metro operates a special route between all Link stations during service disruptions, stopping at Pine Street and 5th Avenue to serve Westlake station.

 From 2009 to 2019, several bus routes also ran in the tunnel alongside Link light rail.
 The final set of bus routes in the tunnel were divided into three bays by their outbound direction: Bay A was served by three routes (routes 41, 74, and 255) heading north toward Northgate and the University District and east towards Kirkland; Bay C was served by three routes (routes 101, 102, and 150) heading south through the SODO Busway toward Kent and Renton; and Bay D was served by one route (Sound Transit Express route 550) heading east via Interstate 90 to Bellevue.
 Bay A was located on the northbound platform, while Bays C and D shared the southbound platform.
 The bus routes were relocated in March 2019 to new stops around the Westlake station area on various streets.

-King County Metro runs a special route, the Route 97 Link Shuttle, between all Link light rail stations during service disruptions, stopping at Pine Street and 5th Avenue to serve Westlake station.